tiredofit/home/README.md

       - `<role>`: Optional subfolder to load more configuration files based on the roles name
       - `<users>`: Load some specific user profile information
     - `sd`: Similar to the above org, just another org for isolation
+    - `sr`: Similar to the above org, just another org for isolation
     - `...`
 - `modules`: Modules that are specific to this installation
   - `applications`: Applications and configurations
     - `cli`: Command line tools
     - `gui`: Programs with a graphical interface
   - `desktop`: Desktop environments
-    - `applications`: Programs specific to desktop and window environments
+    - ``:
     - `displayServer`: `x` or `wayland` configuration
+    - `utils`: Programs specific to desktop and window environments
+      - `agnostic` - runs great on whatever window manager
+      - `wayland` - wayland specific utilities to complement window managers
+      - `x` - x specific utilties to complement window managers
     - `windowManager`: A variety of configurations depending on the type of window manager, or Desktop environment
   - `feature` - Switchable features
   - `service` - Daemons and services